2020PB/police-brutality/reports/Oregon.md

 ### Disabled veteran hit directly by tear gas canister | July 24th

-A woman in full military dress and carrying a sign that says "Disabled Veterans 4 BLM" is hit directly by a tear gas canister.
+A woman in full military dress and carrying a sign that says "Disabled Veterans 4 BLM" is hit directly by a tear gas canister at a protest outside the Justice Center and the US District Courthouse.

 tags: less-lethal, person-with-disability, protester, tear-gas, tear-gas-canister

 id: or-portland-165

-geolocation:
+geolocation: 45.5156595,-122.6769109

 **Links**